Zlatex/number-anim/README.md

 ```js
 new NumberAnim(classname)
 ```
-to your script, where classname is class of your text.
+to your script where classname is class of your text.

 The text should look like this:
 ```html